 - The Fund is a token subsidy and does not mean to assist any student body/group to generate income or profit.
 Project teams with other sources of funding can also apply for the Fund, but the total amount obtained from different sources must not exceed the total expenditure.
 Moreover, applicants are required to declare and report on details of any subsidies and sponsorships already received at the time of application or as soon as they are awarded.

-- Please note that CEDARS will NOT be involved in any financial transactions or accounting work of the project team.
+- Please note that CEDARS will NOT be involved in any financial transactions or accounting work of the project teams.
 If needed, CEDARS can offer advice on financial management and fund-raising strategy.

 J. Completed Lists of Projects